xster/flutter-wiki/On-the-fly-app-updates.md

+# DEPRECATED

+We no longer support app updates.
+We intend to add support in the future, but it is not a priority for now.

 # Packaging your app

 1. Generate a public/private key pair using the ECDSA algorithm.
 You can do this using the openssl commandline tool: